huggingface/transformers/docs/source/en/main_classes/quantization.md

 ## Quantization with 🤗 `optimum`

-Please have a look at [Optimum documentation](https://huggingface.co/docs/optimum/index) to learn more about quantization methods that are supported by `optimum` and see if these are applicable for your usecase.
+Please have a look at [Optimum documentation](https://huggingface.co/docs/optimum/index) to learn more about quantization methods that are supported by `optimum` and see if these are applicable for your use case.